wokehusker/group_8_capstone/README.md

 #### Business Understanding

-To companies who decided to create a new movie studio, showing:
+Our goal is to help Computing Vision successfully enter the film industry by answering the following questions:
-    How much can you expect to gross domestically and globally?
+<br />How much can you expect to gross domestically and globally?
-    What are the most popular genres from 2010 to 2018?
+<br />What are the most popular genres from 2010 to 2018?
-    What movie genre will offer the most advantageous entry point into the market?
+<br />What movie genre will offer the most advantageous entry point into the market?